Skip to menu Skip to content Skip to footer

 Alcohol and drugs

-When talking to your child about how to stay safe at schoolies, it’s vital to address alcohol and drugs, as these two substances are bound to be present.
-Be sure to refresh your teen on the laws surrounding alcohol and drug use, especially for those who are underage.
+When talking to your child about how to stay safe at schoolies, having a candid conversation about alcohol and drugs is a good idea, as these two substances are bound to be present (whether your teen is partaking or not).
+Be sure to refresh their knowledge on the laws surrounding alcohol and drug use, especially for those who are underage.

 If your teen is under 18 and going to schoolies, encourage them to organise fun activities with other friends who are also underage.
 Laser tag, theme parks, escape rooms and beach days are all great ways to have fun without alcohol.